trailofbits/algo/README.md

 4. Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 5. Start the deployment.
 Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [ROLES.md](docs/ROLES.md).

 That's it!
-You now have an Algo VPN server on the internet.
-You will get a message like the one below when the server deployment process completes and your server is ready.
-Take note of the p12 password in case you need it later.
+You will get the message below when the server deployment process completes.
+You now have an Algo server on the internet.
+Take note of the p12 (user certificate) password in case you need it later.

 ```
         "\"#----------------------------------------------------------------------#\"",